jignamru/samples/README.md

     $react-native link

-To add a reference to a new font (ex: Fredericka the Great) in Xcode, follow steps 1-4 on this page: https://medium.com/@dabit3/adding-custom-fonts-to-react-native-b266b41bff7f#.sv8ujdn8f
+To add a reference to a new font (ex: Fredericka the Great) in Xcode:

+1. Know that the font files are located in the app/fonts folder.

+2. Follow steps 1-4 on this page: https://medium.com/@dabit3/adding-custom-fonts-to-react-native-b266b41bff7f#.sv8ujdn8f